Old Sturbridge Village: History

-Prior to European colonization, the Nipmuck people inhabited the Quinebaug River.
-In the early 19th century, the land on which Old Sturbridge Village now stands was a farm owned by David Wight which included a sawmill, a gristmill, and a millpond.
+In the early 19th century, the land on which Old Sturbridge Village stands was a farm owned by David Wight which included a sawmill, a gristmill, and a millpond.
 The millpond was dug in 1795 and still powers the mills today.
 In 1795, Wight's son went to Boston to conduct some business on behalf of his father.
 While in Boston, he bought tickets to the Harvard Lottery which was a fund-raising technique for Harvard College.
 He won $5,000 (equivalent to $ in today's dollars).
 He gave his father money to pay off the mortgage on his farm and logged the timber of the cedar swamp which today is the millpond.
 After the logging was complete, they dug the pond with a team of oxen and a scoop.
 This entire process took two and a half years.

-George Washington Wells started a small spectacle shop in Southbridge, Massachusetts in the 1840s which became the American Optical Company.
+George Washington Wells started a small spectacle shop in Southbridge, Massachusetts, in the 1840s which became the American Optical Company.
 His sons Channing, Albert (called "AB"), and Cheney followed him into the business, which continued to expand.
 In 1926, AB began to shop for antiques, and this influenced Cheney to collect early American timepieces and Channing to collect fine furniture.
 By the early 1930s, AB had more than 45 rooms full of antiques in his Southbridge home.

 The Wells family and others formed the Wells Historical Museum in 1935, gave it title to the various collections, and charged it with the care and exhibition of the artifacts.
-In July 1936, the Museum's trustees met to determine how the collections would best be presented to the public.
-AB wanted to create a small cluster of buildings in a horseshoe around a common, but his son George B proposed creating a live village with operating shops and a source of water power.
-Within a week of the meeting, the Museum purchased David Wight's farm and soon after hired Malcolm Watkins as the first curator of the museum, which they called Quinnebaug Village in honor of the river.
+In July 1936, the museum's trustees met to determine how the collections would best be presented to the public.
+AB wanted to create a small cluster of buildings in a horseshoe around a common, but his son George B. proposed creating a live village with operating shops and a source of water power.
+Within a week of the meeting, the museum purchased David Wight's farm and soon after hired Malcolm Watkins as the first curator of the museum, which they called Quinnebaug Village in honor of the river.
 Architect Arthur Shurcliff was called in to help lay out a suitable country landscape.
 By 1941, the Fitch House, the Miner Grant Store, and the Richardson House (now the Parsonage) were on the common and the Gristmill was in operation.

 After a pause for World War II, George B.'s wife Ruth became acting director of the Village.
 They changed its name to Old Sturbridge Village and opened it on June 8, 1946.
 Attendance climbed, mostly through word of mouth.
 In a 1950 article in The Saturday Evening Post, the village was featured as "The Town That Wants to be Out of Date".
 By 1955, it acquired the Meetinghouse from the Fiskdale neighborhood of Sturbridge, the Salem Towne House from Charlton, Massachusetts, the Fenno House, the Friends Meetinghouse, the Pliny Freeman House, the Printing Office, and the District School.